OpenNaja/cobra-tools/docs/Guides/ACSE/Dev-Lua.md

 ACSE provides a few methods for quickly scripting and prototyping code for the game that does not require packing a complete content pack or mod.
 One of this methods it the local development init.lua file.
 This file only exists in your local copy of the game (JWE1, JWE2 or PZ) and can be used to speed up your modding capabilities.

 !!! warning
-    Do not add anything to this file that is required for other ContentPacks or mods to work because this file is not distributed widely, as part of ACSE or any other mod.
+    Do not add anything to this file that is required for other Content Packs or mods to work because this file is not distributed widely, as part of ACSE or any other mod.

 ## File location and default template code.